Boys Life (band)

 Boys Life was an American indie rock band from Kansas City, Missouri, formed in 1993.

+History

+Boys Life initially consisted of Brandon Butler (vocals, guitar), Joe Winkle (guitar), John Rejba (bass), and Dave Banaka (drums), though Banaka would soon be replaced by John Anderson.
+Early on, Boys Life was influenced by such bands as Fugazi, Pitchfork, and Jawbox.

+A number of the band's early releases came out on indie label Crank!
+A Record Company, included their self-titled debut full-length Boys Life.
+According to guitarist Joe Winkle, Boys Life left Crank! upon discovering that the label was seeking financing from major record company Interscope Records.
+Winkle has alleged that Crank! released them from their three-album deal on the condition that the band waive their rights to their debut and other EPs released on the label.

 The band only released two albums during their original time together, but were foundational in the emo genre.

 Band members went on to form other bands such as Canyon and Lullaby for the Working Class.
 Brandon Butler has also released several albums of solo material under his own name and formed the band Six Bells in 2014, who released their debut album in late 2015.
-In 2015, the band announced a brief reunion tour to coincide with the vinyl-only reissue of its second full-length album.
+In 2015, Boys Life reissued their second full-length Departures and Landfalls on Topshelf Records, and announced a brief reunion tour.

 In 2024, Numero Group formally announced they would be reissuing the band's material.
 A compilation of the band's two albums, singles, and self-titled demo was released later that year, titled Home Is A Highway.
 In celebration of the release, the band reunited once again for a series of shows around Kansas City.
+In 2025, Boys Life announced they were releasing a new EP titled "Ordinary Wars" on Spartan Records.
+The band has also issued a lead single for the EP, titled "Ordinary War".